 Step One: Trim off the dark green tops and the root end of the leek.
 Slice the leek lengthwise and rinse under running water to remove any dirt or sand between the layers.
 Chop the leek into 1-inch pieces.

-Boiling Method: Place the chopped leek in a small pot and add just enough water to cover them.
+Boiling Leeks : Place the chopped leek in a small pot and add just enough water to cover them.
 Bring to a boil, then reduce the heat and simmer for about 10-15 minutes until the leek is very tender.

-Step Two: Transfer the cooked leek to a blender or use an immersion blender directly in the pot.
+- Step 3: Transfer the cooked leek to a blender or use an immersion blender directly in the pot.
 Add the broth and blend until smooth.

 - Soup Base: Use leek puree as a base for creamy soups, adding depth and richness to classics like Potato Leek Soup or other Vegetable Soups.